voltive/amz_sp_api/lib/feeds-api-model/docs/FeedsApi.md

 require 'feeds-api-model'

 api_instance = AmzSpApi::FeedsApiModel::FeedsApi.new
-body = AmzSpApi::FeedsApiModel::CreateFeedDocumentSpecification.new # CreateFeedDocumentSpecification |
+body = AmzSpApi::FeedsApiModel::CreateFeedDocumentSpecification.new # CreateFeedDocumentSpecification | Specifies the content type for the createFeedDocument operation.

 begin